-The pension risks detailed above are partially mitigated by the continued existence of the pension passthrough arrangements and the regular engagement between NATS Limited and the Trustee of CAAPS and its advisors around an appropriate funding and investment strategy.
+The pension risks detailed above are partially mitigated by the continued existence of the pension pass-through arrangements and the regular engagement between NATS Limited and the Trustee of CAAPS and its advisors around an appropriate funding and investment strategy.
 The CAA published a regulatory policy statement (CAP 2119) on the principles it proposes to apply in respect of pension pass-through in March 2021.
-However, despite such arrangements, increased pension scheme contributions by the Issuer could have an adverse impact on the Issuer's financial position.
+The CAA has confirmed in CAP2394 its intention to continue to allow pass-through of unexpected changes in pension costs due to unforeseen financial market conditions, in line with its previous regulatory policy statement in 2021, although the CAA has confirmed it does not plan to accept the Issuer's proposal to include transfer costs from defined benefit pension to pension cash alternative in these pension pass-through arrangements.
+Despite these pension pass-through arrangements, and depending on the outcome of the NR23 price control review, increased pension scheme contributions by the Issuer could have an adverse impact on the Issuer's financial position and its ability to make payments on the New Bonds.